I Only Arsked!

 I Only Arsked! is a 1958 British comedy film directed by Montgomery Tully and starring Bernard Bresslaw, Michael Medwin and Alfie Bass.
-It was based on the television series The Army Game and was made by Hammer Films.
+The screenplay was by Sid Colin and Jack Davies based on the television series The Army Game (1957–1961).
+It was made by Hammer Films.

 Plot

 Slapstick ensues when inept army recruits are transferred to a post in the Middle East.